meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 asymptotic analysis can get quite big because of cache effects.
 Understanding how CPU caches work helps make good choices for writing fast programs and I hope this article provided some insight.
-For a more in-depth discussion, you can read Ulrich Drepper's paper "[What Every Programmer Should Know About Memory](https://www.akkadia.org/drepper/cpumemory.pdf)", which also covers virtual memory, cache associativity, write policies, replacement policies, cache coherence, software prefetching, instruction caches, TLBs, and more.
+For a more in-depth discussion, you can read Ulrich Drepper's paper [*What Every Programmer Should Know About Memory*](https://www.akkadia.org/drepper/cpumemory.pdf), which also covers virtual memory, cache associativity, write policies, replacement policies, cache coherence, software prefetching, instruction caches, TLBs, and more.